 In time.
 And by that, meaning on the reply-by date.
 If no such date is included, try to send your reply within 48 hours (a late RSVP is better than no RSVP).
 Your host will always appreciate a prompt response, even if it’s a ‘no’.

 If you don’t know your availability until the event is much closer, notify your host.
 If you do it soon enough, most hosts can be receptive.
 Just make a reminder to respond before the date you specified.

 What’s the right format?

 For weddings and formal events, RSVP cards are usually included.
 Should that be the case, mail it back in a timely manner.
 You may make a small note on that card if you’re planning on attending.

 The manner of writing should mirror the format of the invitation.
-If it is in formal writing, write your response in centered lines and third-person view.
-Say for example, “Ms. Jane Doe accepts with pleasure the invitation of Mr. and Mrs. Hill for Saturday, 9th of February.
+If it is informal writing, write your response in centred lines and third-person view.
+Say for example, “Ms Jane Doe accepts with pleasure the invitation of Mr and Mrs Hill for Saturday, 9th of February.